 When cruising Illusion we temporarily install an anchor windlass.
-When racing, the windlass comes off and we have a painted G10 plate that attaches to the deck with the same fastener holes and is painted to match the deck.
+When racing, the windlass comes off and we have a painted and nicely beveled G10 plate that attaches to the deck with the same fastener holes and is painted to match the deck.

 When cruising we carry 200 feet of 5/16 G4 chain, 250 feet of 3/4 nylon rode, and a 44 lb Rocna anchor as our primary ground tackle.
 We have only used the nylon rode once, when we had to anchor in a depth of 100 feet in Alaska.
 We carry a Danforth HT20 for a stern anchor and a Fortress FX37 as a storm anchor with associated rodes.